kishkath/EVA/6 - Advanced Convolutions/README.md

-#### Pending : To get it run for more epochs and need to either tweak architecture or use regularizations to improve the performance.
+#### Improvement Plan : To get it run for more epochs and need to either tweak architecture or use regularizations to improve the performance.